CodingCellist/codingcellist.github.io/content/en/post/hunting-an-idris2-codegen-bug/index.md

 suggested ways to get more readable compiled code out (by compiling to NodeJS) and to potentially get a stack trace (by using Racket Scheme instead of Chez).
 With that, I was able to narrow down the problem to the built-in `mod` function.
-The `mod` function is part of the Idris2 prelude's `Integral` interface, and for all the definitions in the prelude is implemented along the following lines:
+The `mod` function is part of the Idris2 prelude's `Integral` interface, and is generally implemented along the following lines:

 ```idris
 Integral Int where